dgoldstein1/Sheepshead/README.md

 2. Architecture in Client
 -playing of sounds / alerts comes from model obs

-3. server/client Dependencies
+3. main.server/main.client Dependencies
--Game Log Frame accessed by server
+-Game Log Frame accessed by main.server
 -Stats window depends on scoreboard
 -gamespeed in settings

-4. Add in server
+4. Add in main.server
 -git rid of dealer class
--put logger in server instead of print()
+-put logger in main.server instead of print()

 ## Contributing